Tkrj711/electron-angular-spring/README.md

 ## License

 [MIT](LICENSE)

-This starter is copied from wuruoyun/electron-vue-spring, but because i don't like vue so i changed it to Angular.
+This starter is copied from [wuruoyun/electron-vue-spring](https://github.com/wuruoyun/electron-vue-spring), but because i don't like `vue` so i changed it to .